mistersingh179/bw-dashboard/README.md

 - we save impression & return back id
 - Script makes 3rd call POST for each click on that impression
 - it gives us just impressionId

+## gotchas
+- don't put a semi-colon at the end of a redis command